Arkansas Mesothelioma Treatment and Doctors

 - Additional services include support groups, social workers, nutrition services, financial counseling, a pharmacy, and chaplains.

 Arkansas is also home to several other cancer treatment facilities, but they do not offer the same level of comprehensive care.
 Most provide radiation and chemotherapy but no major surgeries.
-These include the Arkansas Cancer Institute in Pine Bluff and CARTI with multiple locations throughout the state.
+These include the Arkansas Cancer Institute in Pine Bluff and CARTI, which has multiple locations throughout the state.

-Mesothelioma specialists are limited in Arkansas, but one noted expert is on staff at the Rockefeller Cancer Institute.
-Dr. Matthew Steliga is a thoracic surgeon, and surgical oncologist qualified to help patients with pleural mesothelioma:[2]
+Mesothelioma specialists are limited in Arkansas.
+One noted expert is on staff at the Rockefeller Cancer Institute.
+Dr. Matthew Steliga is a thoracic surgeon and surgical oncologist qualified to help patients with pleural mesothelioma:[2]

 - He trained at the MD Anderson Cancer Center and Texas Heart Institute, learning from experts in thoracic oncology surgery.